FBI23/bindee/README.md

 # bindee

 > Simple CLI tool that fetches key-value secrets from AWS Secrets Manager and generates an env.yml file
-> designed to be used in a CI
+> designed to be used in a CI environment

 ## Features